The Minster School, Southwell: History

+An educational charity called Southwell Minster Grammar School was established in 1909 and still exists, now renamed as Southwell Minster School, with the former head teacher Matthew Parris and Moira Hepworth as its trustees.

 Previously a privately instituted school, in December 2018 the school converted to academy status.

 Buildings

 In April 2006, work began on a new £34m school building.
 On 16 July 2008, Prince Edward, Earl of Wessex officially opened the new school building, in operation since September 2007.
 The Minster School won the 2009 RIBA Sorrell Foundation Schools Award due to the highly functional design of the school.
 It no longer has boarding facilities.